algolia/instantsearch-ios/doc/src/getting-started.md

 ## Display your data: Hits

 The whole point of a search experience is to display the dataset that matches best the query entered by the user.
-That's what we will implement in this section
+That's what we will implement in this section with the [hits][widgets-hits] widget.

 ### Programatically